sourcegraph/php-alias-search/README.md

 # PHP imports search

-Lets you easily search for all files using a PHP package.
-Adds a new operator `php.imports:` for all import statements of the package passed to the operator.
-This extension also adds a "See all usages" link at the end of import statement lines, which will execute the `php.imports` search for the relevant package.
+This extension lets you search for use statements of PHP alises.
+It adds a new operator, `php.uses:`, which searches for all use statements of the alias passed to the operator.
+This extension also adds a "See all usages" link at the end of use statements, which will execute the `php.uses` search for the relevant alias.

 ## Prerequisites